toolleeo/cli-apps/README.md

 * [sysdig](https://www.sysdig.org/) - Sysdig captures system calls and events from the Linux kernel.
 You can save, filter, and analyze the data with our CLI or our desktop app.
 Think of sysdig as strace + tcpdump + htop + iftop + lsof + wireshark for your entire system.
 * [The Logfile Navigator](https://lnav.org/) - An advanced and colorful log file viewer with TUI interface.
 * [ttyload](http://www.daveltd.com/src/util/ttyload/) - ttyload is a lightweight utility which is intended to offer a color-coded graph of load averages over time on Linux and other Unix-like systems.
 It enables a graphical tracking of system load average in a terminal ("tty").
-* [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
-Time machine and pager etc.
-* [watcher](https://github.com/sethigeet/watcher) - Watches all the files present in a directory and whenever a file is changed or a file is created/deleted from the directory, it runs a specified command.
 * [whowatch](https://www.tecmint.com/whowatch-monitor-linux-users-and-processes-in-real-time/) - Monitor Linux Users and Processes in Real Time.
 * [zfxtop](https://github.com/ssleert/zfxtop) - Self described as “fetch top written by bubbletea enjoyer”.